+He has also worked with organizations throughout the U.S., Latin America, and Europe.
 Fluent in Spanish, he has worked extensively in Mexico and Puerto Rico.
-He has also worked with organizations throughout the U.S. and parts of Europe.
-Combining previous and current activities, a partial list includes: Cisco Systems, Abbott Laboratories (U.S. and Puerto Rico), IBM (U.S. & Ireland), Baxter Pharmaceuticals (U.S. & Belgium), Kodak (U.S. & Mexico), The Organization for the Security and Cooperation in Europe (OSCE), Verbund (Austria), Telekom/Mobilkom (Austria), Palmetto Health (U.S.), and URS [Washington Division] (U.S.).
+Combining previous and current activities, a partial list includes: Abbott Laboratories (U.S. and Puerto Rico), Baxter Pharmaceuticals (U.S. & Belgium), Cisco Systems, Coca-Cola, IBM (U.S. & Ireland), Kodak (U.S. & Mexico), McKesson, Palmetto Health, Sonoco, Society of Telecommunication & Cable Engineers, The Organization for the Security and Cooperation in Europe (OSCE), Telekom/Mobilkom (Austria), Verbund (Austria), and URS [Washington Division].

 Academic Research Interests: Work role-relationships, Relational identity / identification, Organizational identification, Newcomer adjustment process, Nomadic professionals, and Dirty-work occupations.